-- Start to build your schedule: Familiarize yourself with the course and program catalogue to research the classes you need for the program you are interested in.
+Start to build your class schedule.
+Familiarize yourself with the Course and Program Catalogue to research the classes you need for the program you are interested in.

-- Sign up for a Learning Community: A Learning Community (aka LC) is a small group of first-year students who meet for one hour a week as a group guided by two successful upper-year student peer mentors.
+Sign up for a Learning Community.
+A Learning Community (LC) is a small group of first-year students who meet for one hour a week as a group guided by two successful upper-year student peer mentors.

 Benefits of joining a LC: